mui/mui-x/docs/data/data-grid/editing-legacy/editing.md

 ## Cell editing

-Cell editing allows editing the value of one cell at a time.
-Set the `editable` property in the `GridColDef` object to `true` to allow editing cells of this column.
+To enable cell editing within a column, set the `editable` property in the `GridColDef` object to `true` to allow editing cells of this column.

 ```tsx
 <DataGrid columns={[{ field: 'name', editable: true }]} />